Terri Williams

-Terri Williams-Flournoy (born January 11, 1969) is a women's basketball coach.
+Terri Williams (born January 11, 1969) is an American women's college basketball coach, who is currently head coach for the Gardner–Webb women's basketball team.
 From 2012 to 2021, she coached at Auburn University.
 From 2004 to 2012, she was coach at Georgetown.
 She had previously served as an assistant coach at Georgetown, Georgia, and Southwest Missouri State.
 Her overall record as an assistant coach is 251–116, through 12 seasons.

 She played college basketball at Penn State from 1988 to 1991.
 The Nittany Lions played in the NCAA tournament 3 of those 4 years, and had won 2 straight conference championships in 1990 and 1991.